- Home

 12 New Year’s resolutions - one for every month of the year

-If you want to make 2024 a year for self-development, why not set a new goal for each month, rather than trying to tackle everything at once?
+If you want to make 2025 a year for self-development, why not set a new goal for each month, rather than trying to tackle everything at once?

-Although you might have many goals you want to achieve, it’s important to remember that one small step can often be the gateway for many other positive changes.
+Although you might have many goals you want to achieve, it’s important to remember that one small step can often be the gateway for other positive changes.
 For this reason, it’s worth being specific about what you hope each goal will add to your life and where it might lead.

 For example, if you want to improve your general health, you could start by improving your sleep, as this in turn can increase your motivation in other health-related areas.
 Eating better and getting enough exercise is often more manageable if we feel rested.

-So, if you have lots that you want to achieve this year but you’re not sure where to start, here are some 2024 New Year’s resolution ideas…
+So, if you have lots that you want to achieve this year but you’re not sure where to start, here are some 2025 New Year’s resolution ideas…

 January

 Choose a physical health goal.
-Do you want to drop some weight?
-If you do, then perhaps you could start by looking at small ways to increase your activity levels or incorporate more whole foods into your diet.
-Or, as previously mentioned, perhaps you want to focus on the quality of your sleep.
+Do you want to get fitter and healthier?
+If so, perhaps you could start by looking at small ways to increase your activity levels or incorporate more whole foods into your diet.
+You could also take a look at what health checks are available and make the appropriate appointments.

 February